-Create Channel Links Between Slack and Microsoft Teams
+Create Channel Connections Between Slack and Microsoft Teams

-When it comes to communication, creating channel links between popular messaging programs like Slack and Microsoft Teams so people can collaborate has proved to be difficult.
-Along with Google Chat, these are arguably the most popular choices that startups, scaleups and enterprise businesses elect when collaborating.
+When it comes to collaboration, creating channel connections between popular messaging programs like Slack and Microsoft Teams has proved to be difficult.
+Along with Google Chat, Slack and Teams are arguably the most popular messaging programs that startups, scaleups and enterprise businesses use.

-As we are often asked about the key differences between the internal and external channel link functionality,this blog explains that, along with some simple use cases for each.
+We are often asked about the key differences between the internal and external channel connection functionality.
+This blog explains that, along with some simple use cases for each.

-After signing up from our website and activating the preferred solution from the Dashboard using the toggle function, users will see two options on the sidebar: Link internal > Channels and > Chat, and Link external > Channels.
-Both have the same objective – to link selected channels across different workspaces or teams, so conversations can take place.
+Here you will see one of the following options on the sidebar: Connect internal > Channels and > Chat, and Connect external > Channels.
+Both have the same objective – to connect selected channels across different workspaces or teams, so conversations can take place.

 So which one is right for your business?
 Below we provide some sample use cases which will help to clarify what each feature does.